RAPID-Platform-Projects/Rapid-Docs/docs/Rapid/4-Keyper Manual/3-Workflow/1-overview/1-overview.md

 5. Generate documents and PDFs using data from the Rapid site

 :::note[Keypers]
-**Workflow** is a complex application is only suitable for Keypers, System Administrators, users who have received permission to create automated systems for their organisations.
+**Workflow** is a complex tool and is only suitable for Keypers, System Administrators, or users who have received permission to create automated systems for their organisations.

 This is because, by its nature, **Workflow** is designed to run behind-the-scenes: updating data, creating tasks and items, and sometimes even deleting data.
 As a result, it can cause data loss or corruption if not handled properly.
 :::